pyf98/Traffic-Accident-Detection/README.md

 # Traffic-Accident-Detection

-This repository contains the python scripts for the IDL course project.
+This repository contains the scripts for our IDL course project: **Traffic Accident Detection via Deep Learning**.

-TODO: The following will be updated in a few days.

 ## Introduction